RobertoRoos/sawIntuitiveResearchKitWiki/Hardware.md

 ## 4. Testing your XML configuration files

-Once you have checked the overall hardware, you can [wiki:/sawIntuitiveResearchKitTutorial/Calibration calibrate and update XML configuration files].
+Once you have checked the overall hardware, you can [calibrate and update XML configuration files](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Calibration).
 To test the configuration files, please use the example `sawRobotIO1394QtConsole` as described in the [examples page](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Examples).